Calcium

 Its importance for the body

-These are the best calcium foods
+These are the best calcium-rich foods

 Calcium deficiency – these are the symptoms

-Other possible symptoms include:
+Other symptoms that may occur include:

 • Muscle cramps